XavierCompBio/PhotoPhenosizer_Statistics/README.md

-# PombePhenosizer_Statistics
+# Photo Phenosizer Statistical Pipeline
-R scripts for the statistical processing of NNImageProcessing outputs
+R scripts for the statistical processing of Photo Phenosizer outputs

 # Instructions
 1. Pick the corresponding R script that matches the experiment type.